Chapter 5:

 "Live out your life, don’t even consider the alternative,” the narrator said.
 “Apply today for a Government-Issued Girlfriend!
 Enjoy the company of thoughtful, caring girls eager to help you through your darkest times!
 Experience what it’s like to have a real girlfriend!
 Certain restrictions apply.”

-The commercial proceeded to describe contact details and sponsors, before switching back to rerun previews.
+The commercial proceeded to describe contact details and sponsors, before switching back to movie trailers.

 'Certain restrictions apply' is an understatement . . .
-Ads like that were what nudged me into applying for the program.
+Similar ads were what nudged me into applying for their program.
 My sister, Chidori, first got me curious about it, but she was tight-lipped about the girls' lifestyles.
-Even with all the perks they got, what made them decide to move in with strangers?
-Why even force couples to live together?
+Even with all the perks they got, why go along with moving in with complete strangers?
 Couldn’t they date living apart?
-Potential applicants would increase tenfold.
+Not only would it be safer, but it'd be cheaper for potential applicants too.

 Abnormalities always made me suspect there were underlying motives besides just addressing declining birth rates.
-Too many things were happening lately: conflicting narratives, arising factions, and opposing worldviews.
-The DeLightful cult was spreading, and their honeyed words almost had even me fooled.
+Too many things were happening lately: conflicting narratives, arising factions, opposing worldviews—most of all though, the DeLightful cult was spreading fast, and their honeyed words almost had even me fooled.

 "Geez, did you buy their entire stock?"
 I said as I helped her.